CALL NOW FOR A Consultation

 Our lead Lakeland special needs planning lawyer, Attorney O. Reginald “Reggie” Osenton, has dedicated his career to helping parents and providers of dependents with special needs answer that question and find peace of mind.
 As an attorney with over 33 years of legal experience in estate planning, he can help you draft a plan for your loved one after your passing.
 His personal and professional experience equips him to help you ensure that they will get the best care available, no matter what the future holds for them or for you.

-Call today to book your free consultation and discuss your options!
+Call today to book your Consultation and discuss your options!

 Special Needs Planning 101